chuchi-chaschtli/CS4410/lexer/README.md

 the provided error reporting module to terminate the lexer.
 The lexer reports the line number and line position of the comment or string that caused the error.
 If we aren't in a comment or string literal, the EOF is allowed.

+The built-in error reporting machinery acts on the lineNum and linePos ref vars.
+We increment the lineNum and append to linePos in our rules, but the EOF processing happens in the built-in eof() function, and does not modify those two ref vars first.
+As such, we increment the given pos (corresponding to yypos) first, so that we can report the error on the line and position at which the error occurred.